 “I wanted to present my vision of gastronomy and for people to like what I was showing … it’s something that grows over time: your dedication and more than anything, putting your soul into what you do.”

-One tool that can help when selecting influencers is Reelio.
-In their platform, they have a unique component called “featured creators”.
-This product provides users a vetted list of creators (by content vertical) who they know have real audiences and create quality content for brands.
+One tool that can really help when selecting influencers is Reelio.
+In their platform, they have a unique component called “featured creators”, which provides users a vetted list of creators.
+They have verified that these influencers have real audiences and create quality content for brands, so that you don’t have to!
 The featured creators are based on real campaign data from Reelio.

 “If there’s a brand or a space which I don’t feel comfortable with or don’t identify with, I’d prefer not to work with it.
 I wouldn’t feel loyal to my followers who are there because they share my tastes and interests.”